2015–2016 Academic Year

 In order to insure international students are covered by a plan that provides coverage which meets or exceeds the Student Health Insurance Plan, international students are not eligible to waive BC’s Student Health Insurance Plan.
 If you are insured through a parent/guardian’s health insurance plan offered through a U.S. employer, or a government sponsored program, (for example Government of Kuwait/UAE or Government of Saudi Arabia) with coverage that meets or exceeds BC’s student health insurance plan you might be eligible to waive coverage.
 The waiver form for international students is available at www.bc.edu/ssforms.

 Students are eligible for the insurance plans offered through the Health Connector but should review these plans carefully, because they may have high deductibles.

-If you are continuing on the Student Blue Plan from last year, your ID card is still valid.
-You will not be issued a new one.
-If you are new to the Student Blue Plan, you will receive an insurance ID card at either the on-campus or local address that BC has on file for you.
+All students will receive a new insurance ID card for the 2015-2016 year.
+This will be sent to either the on-campus or local address that BC has on file for you.
 Please keep your local address up-to-date to ensure proper delivery.
 Carry your insurance ID card at all times.
 Show it to any health care provider or pharmacy before receiving care or filling a prescription.

 If you need to see a doctor before you receive your ID, tell the provider that you are covered by the Blue Cross Blue Shield Student Blue Plan offered through Boston College.
 You do not need your card in order to be eligible to receive benefits.
 Your provider can call Gallagher Student Health & Special Risk at 800-394-4026 to verify eligibility.